-October 10th 2021 was the 21st death anniversary of the world’s first woman prime minister Mrs.Sirima Bandaranaike.
+October 10th 2022 is the 22nd death anniversary of the world’s first woman prime minister Mrs.Sirima Bandaranaike.

 I wrote the article after Mrs. Bandaranaike resigned as Prime minister on August 10th 2000.
 Ill – health had been the primary cause for this decision.

 I realised then that the days of the grand old lady were numbered.
 I thought I must write something about her that should be read by her or have it read to her while she was among us rather than pay tribute to her after her death.
 I also wanted it to have international exposure.

 So I wrote this article about her and sent it to the Editor N.Ram who kindly consented to publish it in “Frontline”.
 It was widely read and appreciated.

 My greatest pleasure however was in knowing that the contents of this article were read out to Mrs. Bandaranaike who was quite happy about it though it was by no means a hagiography.

 She was courteous enough to convey her thanks to me for that article about her written in the twilight of her distinguished life.

 Two months later on October 10th she passed away gracefully after returning home from voting at the Parliamentary elections.

 I was then indeed glad that I had written this short piece while she was living and that she had it read out to her.

 Mrs. Banadaranaike ~ at 84 ~ pic: http://tux1.aftenposten.no